noahgorstein/guard-dog/README.md

 > Command line args take precedence over both the configuation file and environment variables.
 Environment variables take precedence over the configuration file.

+`guard-dog` will attempt to authenticate using the default superuser `admin` with password `admin` on `http://localhost:5820` if no credentials are provided.

 ### Environment Variables

 | Environment Variable  |  Description |